dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 25 May 2019

+Rico Marianis [Approximately Correct Notes on Threading Models](https://medium.com/@ricomariani/approximately-correct-notes-on-selected-threading-models-f96543c7c4a2) describes what he thinks are the main kind of choices you have for designing threading solutions.
+The idea is that you're going to get an object O from some provider P and then use it.

+**Apartment Threaded**.
+When you ask for an O from P it must allocate the memory for O on your thread.
+You can then use O but only from your thread.
+O does not need any locking, it's constrained to be used in one thread.
+Most UI objects are allocated this way.

+**Free Threaded**.
+When you ask for O from P it can give you any O it has lying around.
+It may or may not have been allocated on your thread and it may or may not be currently in use by some other thread.
+Lots of shared collections and caches try to do this business.

+**Rental**.
+It’s kind of a blend.
+This is Ricos favorite threading model.
+P can keep a cache of objects O to hand out.
+It manages them.
+Once an O has been given out no other thread is allowed to use that O. That means O doesn't need any locking.
+It is being used by exactly one thread, different threads over its lifetime (so it can’t use thread local storage) but only one at a time.
+Sometimes database wrappers are rented, or file wrappers.

 ## 24 May 2019

 Gregory Szorcs article [Absorbing Commit changes in Mercurial 4.8](https://gregoryszorc.com/blog/2018/11/05/absorbing-commit-changes-in-mercurial-4.8/) describes a new subcommand that will make the task of incorporating changes after coding reviews easier.
 Right now I use `hg histedit` and `hg commit --interactive`  but it's tedious work.
 With `hg absorb` the version control system can automatically figure out which changes ought to go to which commits, and most of the time get it right!
 Even better - it just skips changes that are ambiguous so it will never produce merge conflicts.
 That's because it operates on the history of lines instead of doing a three-way merge like `hg histedit` or `git rebase`.
 Gregory has examples to demonstrate the effectiveness of the new tool.